P4ZD4N/library-management-system/README.md

 that contains contact data of borrowers (List).

 ### Statistics class
-- <b>getMostPopularAuthor()</b> - Static method, which returns list of most popular authors in library (from both physical books and audiobooks) (List).
+- <b>getMostPopularAuthor()</b> - Static method, which returns list of authors, whose library has the most books (from both physical books and audiobooks) (List).
+- <b>getMostPopularAuthorPhysicalBooks()</b> - Static method, which returns list of authors, whose library has the most physical books (List).

 ### Book abstract class and Ebook abstract class
 - Both classes implements <b>MediaItem</b> interface, so they inherit all methods from it.